-- 4.6 By their nature, the proposed changes in service delivery will have an impact on staff and how they work. - 4.7 The new staffing model will therefore be designed to fully support the services principles, implementation plan and produce a flexible workforce which can:

-- develop and manage the service in line with the new delivery principles and meet the performance targets set in service level agreements; - focus on the customers' needs and provide a flexible and effective response (including provider of last resort functions); - directly support individuals to access community-based opportunities as well as within the Council's service buildings; - provide access to short-term reablement/enablement focussed day opportunities; and - offer flexible transport services with driving and escorting delivered by provider services. - 4.8 Ways of working will need to need to change and any impacts following a Cabinet Member decision to proceed will include formal staff consultation and full involvement of the union, UNISON.
+- 4.7 There is a natural reduction in vehicles and mileage as there will be less sites, with peoples travelling time reduced, and more people travelling independently due to the remaining services being geographically closer to where they live. - 4.8 The new staffing model will therefore be designed to fully support the services principles, implementation plan and produce a flexible workforce which can: - develop and manage the service in line with the new delivery principles and meet the performance targets set in service level agreements; - focus on the customers' needs and provide a flexible and effective response (including provider of last resort functions); - directly support individuals to access community-based opportunities as well as within the Council's service buildings; - provide access to short-term reablement/enablement focussed day opportunities; and - offer flexible transport services with driving and escorting delivered by the in-house social care staff. - 4.9 Ways of working will need to need to change and any impacts following a Cabinet Member decision to proceed will include formal staff consultation and full involvement of UNISON.